jfach/beer-for-python/README.md

 # Installation:

+Written in python 2.7, will work for 3 as soon as I change the print statements...

 ```python
 pip install pybeer
 ```

 # Example Usage

 Just make an instance of the Beer class and pass in the name of a beer as a string, and __init__ will gather the data for your beer.
+All you need to do is access the values:
 ```python
 from pybeer import pybeer